 Outlook and careers for women in criminal justice

 Through decades of research highlighting the advantages of diversity in the criminal justice system and other workplaces, significant strides have been made to recruit more women.
-While there is still a long way to go for many areas, women have more support and opportunities to enter or advance in criminal justice careers than they did in the past.
+While there is still a long way to go for progress in many areas, women have more support and opportunities to enter or advance in criminal justice careers than they did in the past.

 In a recent interview with AP News, Detective Lisa Layden of York County, Pennsylvania discusses the importance of recruiting female officers in order to better represent the population she serves.